ozgurcekmer/CUDA-NvidiaBlog/EasierIntroduction/README.md

 | CUDA (16384, 1024) | 1.72 | 117.40

 * \* 1152 is the number of SMs in my GPU times 32
+- This performance table is a nice demonstration of the "using thousands of chickens instead of a very powerful oxen" metaphore.
+- Runtime reduces with increased number of CUDA threads.
+- CPU solver is serial.
 ## Roofline analysis:

 <img src="images/Roofline.png" alt="Roofline" width="600"/>

+- Here, the legend "current" is for the case with 1152 thread blocks each has 256 threads.
+- Our kernel is memory-bound.
+## To do list
+- Add an OpenMP solver for an improved CPU performance: use the entire resources of a single node (CPU cores).